Irreducible tensor products for alternating groups in characteristic 2: Abstract

 \section{Abstract}

-In this paper we completely characterise irreducible tensor products of representations of alternating groups in characteristic 2 of a basic spin module with an irreducible module.
+In this paper we completely characterise irreducible tensor products of a basic spin module with an irreducible module for alternating groups in characteristic 2.
 This completes the classification of irreducible tensor products of representations of alternating groups.